-In partnership with NCATS and other institutes at NIH, NICHD—through its Intellectual and Developmental Disabilities Branch (IDDB)—supports the following consortia.
+In partnership with the National Center for Advancing Translational Sciences (NCATS) and other institutes at NIH, NICHD—through its Intellectual and Developmental Disabilities Branch—supports the following consortia within the RDCRN.

 North American Mitochondrial Disease Consortium (NAMDC)